 Linear scleroderma is the most common form of localized scleroderma among children and adolescents.
 The most frequent localization is on one leg, but the disease can also be present on an arm or on the face (Coup de sabre).

 The skin changes in linear scleroderma may appear as a red, thick line or may eventually resemble a scar.
 In 90%, only one side of the body is attacked.
 The disease process can involve the tissue under the skin, including the muscles and the skeleton.
 This can cause growth disturbance in a leg, an arm or in the face, scalp and skull with subsequent distortion.
 Internal organs are not attacked.
 Over a few years, many people experience that the skin areas become softer again.
 Relapses during childhood occur.

 Parry-Romberg syndrome is a variant of linear scleroderma where the face below the forehead is affected, which easily causes growth disturbance with distortion and problems with jaw function (reference: Arif T, 2020).

 - Eosinophilic fasciitis

 - Chronic "raft versus host" reaction (rejection)

 - Palm Plants Keratoderma / Scleroatrophic Syndrome / Huriez Syndrome

 - Sarcoidosis of the skin

-- Physical therapy may be appropriate to prevent tight skin causing permanent stiffness of the joints, and one may strengthen any weak muscles
+Physiotherapy may be relevant to prevent tight skin from causing permanent stiffness over joints, and one can strengthen any weak muscles.

 Linear scleroderma in adults